 - AIArtists.org: Interesting group of artists who use AI techniques in very creative ways.
 Check out: Joy Buolamwini, Scott Eaton, Mario Klingemann, Gene Kogan, Lauren McCarthy, Wayne McGregor, Mike Tyka, among others…

-Session 6: Implications, Speculations & Trepidations (12/9)
+Session 6: Implications, Speculations & Trepidations (June 28)

-- Electronic Frontier Foundation: The leading nonprofit defending digital privacy, free speech, and innovation for 30 years and counting
+- Electronic Frontier Foundation: The leading nonprofit defending digital privacy, free speech, and innovation for 30 years and counting.

 - Facebook face recognition settings: Facebook’s policy on use of face recognition and your ability to control it.